arshanh/vim/README.md

 - linting and whitespace removal turned off
 - random mappings and functions

-Make sure you update the paths in vimrc to reflect the location of this repo (you shouldn't have to change anything if you just do: git clone https://github.com/arshanh/vim.git ~/.vim)
+Make sure to update the paths in vimrc to reflect the location of this repo (you shouldn't have to change anything if you just do: git clone https://github.com/arshanh/vim.git ~/.vim)